-India elections turn spotlight on informal jobs for youth
+A good, steady job?
+India election turns spotlight on a dream gone sour

 Gaza ceasefire talks at crucial stage as Hamas delegation leaves Cairo

-Sahu began with just a few hours of work so he could attend college alongside his job, but he could hardly make enough deliveries on a bicycle or earn much.
+Sahu began with just a few hours of work so he could attend college alongside his job, but he could’t make enough deliveries on his bicycle — and that meant he couldn’t earn much.

 He took a loan from friends and a finance company and bought a scooter so he could take on more work.
 Even as the loan repayments kicked in, Zomato reduced its payment to delivery workers like Sahu, and he got fewer deliveries as more drivers joined the app.